leoloveisme/happybeings/About.md

-The book / screenplay is about universes where money doesn't exist even as a term
+The book / screenplay is about universes where money doesn't exist even as a term.

+The objective of the book(s) to show that happy life without money is not only possible but absolutely possible.

 Steps needed for change: